Looking for team building activities in Barcelona?

 We then unleash you on Barcelona’s incredible Gothic Quarter (or Old Town) in a crazy, madcap treasure hunt.
 Using the kit given – and the brains of your team – you compete to solve clues, collect scavenger items, and take pictures.
 This is all to gather as many points as you can to win the activity and prove your team is the best!

-Why is your Barcelona team building treasure hunt so popular?
+Why is your team building treasure hunt so popular?

 We’ve all done team building activities before.
 Let’s be honest, some of them are terrible, but we guarantee this one isn’t.

-Our Barcelona team building treasure hunt is affordable, adventurous, and exciting.
-The activity helps to bring teams closer together and they’re a unique way to explore Barcelona.
+Our photo scavenger hunt is affordable, adventurous, and exciting.
+The activity helps to bring teams closer together and they are a unique way to explore Barcelona.

-The entire treasure hunt takes place in Barcelona’s Gothic Quarter, which is the central part of the old city.
+The entire Photo Treasure Hunt takes place in Barcelona’s Gothic Quarter, which is the central part of the old city.
 During your treasure hunt, you’ll see attractions such as:

 • Barcelona Cathedral